-Proposals for the extraction of sand, gravel or shingle from beaches and dunes and below the Mean High Water Spring (MHWS), including coastal quarrying, should demonstrate that:
+Proposals for the extraction of sand, gravel or shingle from beaches and dunes and below the Mean High Water Spring (MHWS), including coastal quarrying, must:

-- a) they have complied with all policies included in Policy Framework Section (a) and (b) and Policy MP DEV1; - b) there will be no adverse effects on the integrity of a Natura 2000 site or a proposed site; - c) a description of the alternatives that have been considered is provided.
-This should include: - i. alternative sources (both within and outside Shetland bearing in mind the most sustainable option may actually be sourced material from outside Shetland); - ii) alternative materials such as recyclate or secondary aggregate; - iii) using dredged material; and - iv) doing nothing. - d) they have detailed how sand/gravel extraction is an essential part of the proposed project; - e) they have provided details of all works (including ancillary equipment, storage, access, use of vehicles etc.); and - f) where an Environmental Impact Assessment (EIA) is required for the proposed dredging operation, it includes an assessment of physical effects of the operation and its implications for coastal erosion.
+- a) comply with all policies included in Policy Framework Section (a) and (b) and Policy MP DEV1; - b) demonstrate that there will be no adverse effects on the integrity of a European site or a proposed site; - c) provide a description of the alternatives that have been considered and justification for rejecting them.
+These should include: - i) alternative sources (both within and outside Shetland bearing in mind the most sustainable option may actually be sourced material from outside Shetland); - ii) alternative materials such as recyclate or secondary aggregate; - iii) using dredged material; and - iv) doing nothing. - d) detail how sand/gravel extraction is an essential part of the proposed project; - e) provide details of all works (including ancillary equipment, storage, access, use of vehicles etc.); and - f) demonstrate that where an Environmental Impact Assessment (EIA) is required for the proposed dredging operation, it includes an assessment of physical effects of the operation and its implications for coastal erosion.